ServerlessLife/lambda-live-debugger/README.md

 # ![Lambda Live Debugger](public/logo_landscape_light.svg)

 Lambda Live Debugger is an indispensable tool for debugging AWS Lambda functions from your computer, even though they are deployed in the cloud.
+The code runs with the same IAM permissions as in the cloud environment, and there's no need to redeploy when you make code changes.
 It supports Lambdas written in JavaScript or TypeScript.
+It requires almost no configuration.
 It is free and open source.

-This tool offers similar functionality to [SST](https://sst.dev/) and [Serverless Framework v4](https://www.serverless.com/blog/serverless-framework-v4-general-availability), with the addition of an Observability Mode.

 It supports the following frameworks: